 The name barbatus means bearded and is taken after the small beard of black hairs that is below its beak.
 It has long pointed wings and a large rhombic tail.
 It can perform dynamic and fast-flying maneuvers and, despite the big weight (5-7kg) and the long wingspan, which reaches 2,80m in adults.
 The young birds are gray, while the adults have yellowish head and orange body.
 The wings and tail are gray-black at the top and brown-black at the bottom side.
 The orange color of the chest is a result of the "makeup" of feathers with rust, after rubbing its body in ferrous rocks, while the natural color is whitish.

-The vultures maintain large territories of 350 square kilometers, where they remain throughout their live in pairs.
+The vultures maintain large territories of 350 square kilometers, where they remain throughout their life in pairs.
 If a bird dies, then the other vulture remains lonely in its territory, so it will not reproduce its species.
 In order a territory to regain a pair, one bird should be born in an adjacent territory.
-It is estimated that today in Crete, where there are 13 territories, there are 4-6 pairs of vultures (2004) and the remaining territories have solitary vultures.
+It is estimated that today in Crete, where there are 13 territories, there are 4-6 pairs of vultures (2014) and the remaining territories have solitary vultures.
 Thus, the total birds in Crete are about 30, with about 10 of them being young and only 8-12 being able to reproduce (as pairs).
-The vast majority of birds born each year (2-3 vultures) come from two territories: that west of Crete and the territory of the National Park of White Mountains.
+The vast majority of birds born each year (2-3 vultures) come from two territories: the Agios Dikeos mount and the territory of the National Park of White Mountains.

 The vulture can be met in valleys in the winter and at higher altitudes (>2000m) on summer.
 It is usually seen near cliffs or steep slopes, both in inland and coastal areas.
 In each territory the pair builds 1-2 nests in small caves (up to 7 have been seen) which are used interchangeably.
 In Crete, scientists have recorded the lowest active nest (altitude 300m) and the earlier nesting (10 October) in the world.
 The bearded vulture lays 1-2 eggs from mid November to late January, of which only one chick survives.
 The young vulture leave the nest after 120-130 days and remains in the parental territory for 3-5 more months.